kipos-lang/kipos/Roadmap.md

 # Ok now parsing is in the picture, and guess what??

 I want a sidebar debugger.
 Suprisesee

+- [x] have a basic thing

+# Imagining a type checker for my js--

+Honestly this is for like a js-+ because it would have tagged unions, which work normally but it would also have object literals, which would be completely opaque

+WAIT ok.
+I could actually still do this for js-- it would just be "objects are all equivalent" and "attribute access produces a new type variable".

+in order to have tagged unions, we'd need ast-level support for them. which I think I can manage.

+yeah, then we can have nice things.
+ALSO so I'll want to be able to represent warnings too. should 'infer' be called 'validate'? because it incorporates linting & type checking?

+# Next up:

+- [ ] get tables parsing
+- [ ] show parse errors better...
+- [ ] have a button to turn on "debug the parse"
+- [ ] do we then go for evaluation?
+- [ ] or type inference? wait no we're gonna be loosy goosy for js--

 # Thoughts about locs being strings